 During my college years, the time when I first lived separated from my parents, the money was scarce; I tried to keep up with my financial life by maintaining a record of my daily expenses in a notebook.
 I dutifully wrote down each transaction, and after a month I gave up.
 The experience taught me one thing: the easiest way of personal money management is not to do it.
 Because managing your personal finances means a commitment to meticulous details and continuous input of each of your financial transactions.
 Not everybody is up for that kind of torture.

 Today, years later, I realize that you can’t always leave your financial condition to its own devices.
 But I also don’t want to go back to those boring routines.
-So I did a little digging and found Wally (available for iOS and Android), a free multi-platform personal financial assistant app that is easy and fun to use.
+So I did a little digging and found Wally, a free personal financial assistant app that is easy and fun to use.

 One to the worst things about tracking your finances is the data entry part.
 Unless you hire someone to do it for you, there is no shortcut for the process.
 Wally makes the tedious job easier and fun by automatically geo-tagging the transactions using your phone’s GPS.
 You can also snap pictures of your transaction receipts, and the app will automatically scan and enter them.